doctest/doctest/doc/markdown/roadmap.md

 - change docs a bit
     - mainly what is in the landing page (add link to overload) - https://accu.org/var/uploads/journals/Overload137.pdf
     - make a gif showing how code is written, compiled and executed
-    - graphs in the benchmarks page instead of tables?
+    - graphs in the benchmarks page instead of tables? generate graph from data
-    - write about static code analysis
+    - write about static code analysis - msvc analyzer, cppcheck, clang-tidy, coverity scan
     - docs about sort-of data driven testing - with INFO and SUBCASE
-    - docs about decorators
-        - test_suite
-        - description
-        - skip
-        - may_fail - doesn't fail the test if any given assertion fails (but still reports it).
-This can be useful to flag a work-in-progress, or a known issue that you don't want to immediately fix but still want to track in the your tests.
-        - should_fail - like [!mayfail] but fails the test if it passes.
-This can be useful if you want to be notified of accidental, or third-party, fixes.
-        - expected_failures
-        - timeout
     - https://www.paypal.me/onqtam
     - https://github.com/jch/html-pipeline/blob/master/lib/html/pipeline/sanitization_filter.rb#L45-L48
     - add a new page for build systems and integration